michaeluno/amazon-auto-links/readme.txt

 4. **Widget Sample**

 == Changelog ==

+= 2.1.0 =
+- Added the India locale for the search unit type.

 = 2.0.7 - 11/14/2014 =
 - Added a error message when a template is not found.